 You should hire a trekking guide and a porter if necessary.
-There are frequent accidents and emergency situations that might occur in the trek.
+Some frequent accidents and emergencies might occur on the trek.
 A guide helps you with the local knowledge, language, and culture.

 Furthermore, the guide also acts as a companion for the trek for solo trekkers.
 A porter on the other hand helps you carry the luggage and take the weight off your back.
-There are some guides that work as porters as well.
+Some guides work as porters as well.

 Good Training routine

 For the Annapurna Base Camp trek in April, a good training regime is essential.
-Trekkers should get proper training at least two weeks prior to the trek.
+Trekkers should get proper training at least two weeks before the trek.

-Furthermore, the training should focus on the cardiovascular activities like swimming, cycling, hiking and others.
-These trainings build the stamina of the trekkers and prepare them for the trek.
+Furthermore, the training should focus on cardiovascular activities like swimming, cycling, hiking, and others.
+This training builds the stamina of the trekkers and prepares them for the trek.
 Along with training, you should also eat a nutritious and balanced diet.

 The mornings and nights are colder even in the middle of April.
 One pro tip is to dress in layers so that you can add or remove layers of your clothing when required.
 You need to pack warm clothes and comfortable sleeping bags for the trek.